Residential Life Policies

 Arrival and Departure Dates

 Students may neither arrive early at the beginning of a semester nor remain in College housing after the announced closing date without special permission from the Office of Student Engagement.
+This permission must be coordinated in advance.
 A fine of at least $100 may be assessed, per day, for violations of this policy, and the case referred to the student conduct process.
-Individuals found to be in the residence halls without permission will be required to relocate immediately.
+Individuals found to be in the residence halls without permission will be required to leave immediately, may receive a monetary fine, and will be referred to the Office of Student Conduct.

 Housing Changes

-Requests for housing changes can be requested by contacting the Office of Student Engagement.
-Making a housing change request does not ensure that a housing change will be made.
-Students are expected to work through roommate and other housing conflicts with the involved parties, with the help of resident assistants (RAs), Area Coordinators (ACs), Office of Student Engagement professional staff, or Student Deans.
+Requests for room changes can be requested by contacting the Office of Student Engagement.
+Requesting a room change does not ensure that the request will be granted.
+Students are expected to work through roommate and other housing conflicts with the involved parties, with the help of resident assistants (RAs), Area Coordinators (ACs), Office of Student Engagement professional staff, or Student Deans, as needed.

-All students are expected to occupy the housing to which they are assigned or which they have selected through the regular housing selection process.
-Prior approval from the Office of Student Engagement is required of any student making a housing change.
+All students are expected to occupy the rooms to which they are assigned.
+Prior approval from the Office of Student Engagement is required of any student making a room change.
 Students are restricted from occupying, moving into, or using as storage any vacant residence hall room, without expressed permission from the Office of Student Engagement.
-Students who switch housing without the consent of the Office of Student Engagement may be penalized $100 and will not be permitted to participate in the next housing lottery.
+Students who switch rooms without the consent of the Office of Student Engagement may be penalized $100, will be referred to the Office of Student Conduct, and may face a housing lottery penalty in the next room selection process.

 Housing Cancelations

-If a student reserves housing through the housing lottery or waitlist system and cancels their housing assignment after the first day of classes, students will be eligible for a refund based on the date of cancellation.
+If a student reserves a room through the housing lottery or waitlist system and cancels their housing assignment after the first day of classes, students will be eligible for a refund based on the date of cancellation.

 Space Use